Kim Källström: Grasshoppers

-After three years in Russia, Källström left Spartak and signed for Swiss Super League club Grasshopper Club Zürich on 6 June 2015.
+After three years in Russia, Källström left Spartak and signed for Swiss Super League club Grasshoppers on 6 June 2015.
 He scored his only goal for the club on 29 November 2015, the final goal in a 5–0 win against city rivals FC Zürich.
 Källström was also named captain upon his arrival at the side.
 After one and a half years, Källström wanted to leave Grasshoppers, citing personal reasons and dissatisfaction with the club's results.
 He subsequently ended his contract with the club by mutual consent on 31 January 2017.

 Return to Djurgårdens IF and retirement

 On 10 February, Källström returned to Djurgårdens IF in Allsvenskan, signing a two-year deal with the club.
 Källström was immediately handed his old number 16.
-The club's announcement of signing Källström lead to a crash of the official website of Djurgården, "dif.se", due to the number of visitors on the website.
+The club's announcement of signing Källström lead to a crash of the official website of Djurgården, dif.se, due to the number of visitors on the website.
 After playing 28 league games in 2017, scoring three goals and providing seven assists, Källström announced his retirement from football on 15 December that year.

 International career

 Källström made his international debut in 2001 against Finland.
 He made the Swedish squad for the UEFA Euro 2004, 2006 FIFA World Cup, UEFA Euro 2008, and UEFA Euro 2012 tournaments.

 He also scored Sweden's first goal in the 3–2 win over the Netherlands to take the Blågult to Euro 2012.

-In a 2014 World Cup qualifier against Germany on 16 October 2012, Källström was brought on as a substitute for Pontus Wernbloom at half time with Sweden losing 0–3.
+In a 2014 World Cup qualifier against Germany on 16 October 2012, Källström was brought on as a substitute for Pontus Wernbloom at half time with Sweden losing 3–0.
 Despite conceding another goal, with three assists from him, Sweden earned a 4–4 draw.

-In the return match against Germany, Källström helped Max (a team Mascot who suffers from Williams Syndrome) through his big moment, which has spread around social media platforms usually awash with negative and cynical aspects of ‘the beautiful game’.
+In the return match against Germany, Källström comforted Max, a team mascot who suffers from Williams Syndrome, and a photo of this went viral on social media.
 Max's father Emil wrote to Källström, expressing his thanks.
 He said: "Because of your actions, Kim, my son could experience precisely the same emotions as everyone else who has been a mascot: pride, a sense of being special, 'I did it' and an immense joy."

 Källström retired from the national team after Euro 2016, having amassed 131 caps, scoring 16 goals.
 He is Sweden's fourth most capped player.

 Playing style

-A central midfielder who could also play on the left side of midfield as a wide midfielder, Källström had the potential to work as a deep lying playmaker or as a more attacking influence.
+A central midfielder who could also play on the left side of midfield as a wide midfielder, Källström had the potential to work as a deep-lying playmaker or as a more attacking influence.
 He was also known for his left-footed free kick ability.